brianguenter/Julia-Programming-Workflow/Workflow.md

 beginner use generate, advanced use PkgTemplates.

 ### Finish setting up a custom sysimage
-Now let's finish setting up a custom sysimage.
+Now that you have a project defined you should finish setting up a custom sysimage.
 Recall that this step couldn't be completed until you had created your first project.

 To create a custom sysimage open the command palette and type `Tasks:Run Build Task`.
 Select the option `Julia: Build sysimage for current environment (experimental)`.

 This will compile the files necessary to start your project into a single large file which will be loaded when you type using "YourProjectName" at the REPL.
 If your project has many dependencies this can reduce the load time for your project from minutes to seconds.

-At times the sysimage compilation process will error.
-This usually happens because you have not updated your packages in a while.
-To update your packages type `]` at the `julia` command prompt to enter the package manager and type `update`.
-Then try running the sysimage task again.

-If you add a new package in the package editor your sysimage will not be automatically updated.
-Every time you add a package you should rerun `Tasks:Run Build Task`, `Julia: build custom sysimage for current (experimental)`.

 ## Tips and tricks
 ### For the REPL